-Suppose you are trying to record other individuals in a setting where you’re not participating in the conversation.
+Suppose you are trying to record other individuals in a setting without participating in the conversation.
 In that case, it’s only legal if they’re in a public area — and thus have no reasonable expectation of privacy — or if you tell at least one of the participants that you’re recording.
 Otherwise, you run the risk of eavesdropping, which makes you liable for legal action.

 Is it legal to record audio on security cameras in Colorado?

-Audio and video surveillance must adhere to state law, whether for personal or commercial reasons.
-For both private individuals and business owners, Colorado has particular restrictions limiting the use of audio recording and video surveillance.
-Fines and jail time are both possible penalties for breaking these laws.
+Audio and video surveillance must adhere to state law for personal or commercial reasons.
+For private individuals and business owners, Colorado has particular restrictions limiting audio recording and video surveillance.
+Fines and jail time are possible penalties for installing cameras and breaking these laws.

 Colorado Audio Recording Laws

-- Furthermore, you may not record discussions, whether public or private, with the goal of committing a crime.
+- Furthermore, you may not record public or private discussions to commit a crime.

 What are the workplace surveillance laws in Colorado?

 In Colorado, employers can legally use video surveillance in the workplace for business purposes.
-Video recording laws in Colorado stipulate that you cannot record people without their consent if there is a reasonable expectation of privacy, such as in a locker or bathroom.
+Video recording laws in Colorado stipulate that you cannot record people without their consent if there is a reasonable expectation of privacy, such as in locker rooms or a private place like a bathroom.